City-of-Melbourne/govcore/research/graphQL.md

 ## Templates

-After being playing with graphQL and the first schema draft would desire a template that is saved somehow withing govcore Buckets and would have the following structure:
+After had been playing with graphQL using the first schema draft, would be advisable develop a template that is saved somehow withing govcore Buckets and would have the following structure:

 ### Entity
+This is the basis for any template , either for entites or events or graphEdges

   Entity {

             id: Int!,
-        type: String,
             bucket:String,
-        fields:[
-            name: String
-        ]
             ,queries[

             ],
             mutations[

             ]
     }